ghi-electronics/Documentation/endpoint/getting-started.md

 ![Navigate to Debug Options](images/debug-options.png)

-From there navigate to the `Endpoint Debugger` option and make sure the box is checked for `root@192.168.82.2`.
-If a password was created using the Endpoint [Config](configuration.md) Tool also enter it here.
+From there, navigate to the `Endpoint Debugger` option and make sure the box is checked for `root@192.168.82.2`.
+If using another device like Raspberry Pi, or if a password was created using the Endpoint [Config](configuration.md) tool then enter the appropriate SSH log in info here.
 If unchecked the application will only run on the PC.

 ![Debug Host](images/debug-host.png)